jacobcassidy/wordpress-config-files/README.md

 -   `git init`

 > [!IMPORTANT]
-> This script uses the npm `@wordpress/scripts`, which doesn't currently support modern configuration files such as `eslint.config.mjs`.
-The patches temporary fixes the issue so modern file formats can be used.
+> This script uses the node module `@wordpress/scripts`, which doesn't currently support modern configuration file types such as `eslint.config.mjs`.
+The patches included in this script, which automatically install when the script is run, temporary fixes the issue so modern file formats can be used until `@wordpress/scripts` is updated to do so itself.

 <!-- ## Setup Steps